mcc85s/FightingEntropy/Audio/Exhibits.md

-# Audio Exhibits (Same thing as "evidence")
+# Audio (Exhibits/Evidence)

 First and foremost...?

-This entry below is of a rather large significance as it expertly portrays that many of the deputies that work for the Saratoga County Sheriffs Office are really stupid.
-For instance, Jeffrey Margan, Paul Pecor, and Daniel Nelson.
-Jared Gardner was also attached to this incident, although he was NOT in the room at the time I recorded this audio recording.
+This FIRST entry below is of a rather large significance as it expertly portrays that **many** of the deputies that work for the **Saratoga County Sheriffs Office** are really stupid.
+For instance, **Jeffrey Margan**, **Paul Pecor**, and **Daniel Nelson**. **Jared Gardner** was ALSO attached to this incident, although he was NOT in the room at the time I recorded this audio recording.

 | Date         | Length     | File                           | Name                                                                                                        |
 |:-------------|:-----------|:-------------------------------|:------------------------------------------------------------------------------------------------------------|
 | **03/01/22** | 0h 21m 09s | **2022_03_01_16_30_43.mp3** | [SCSO Margan, Pecor, Nelson being morons](https://drive.google.com/file/d/1BNfF9vWjG4vBIO-8oXmIw6aLeNvFRjRL)

-Prior to this particular recording, my mother had contacted the Saratoga County Sheriffs Office because she was upset that I was using the light in the kitchen to eat some ramen.
-This was at or about the time that Russia began to invade Ukraine, and I had recorded MULTIPLE VIDEOS of CYBERATTACKS that had taken place against my equipment just DAYS beforehand.
-The problem is that these dudes from SCSO are *really stupid*...
+Prior to this particular recording...?

+My mother had contacted the **Saratoga County Sheriffs Office**, because she was _upset_ that I was _using the light in the kitchen to eat some ramen_.<br>
+This was **at or about the time** that **Russia** began to invade **Ukraine**, and I had recorded MULTIPLE VIDEOS of CYBERATTACKS that had taken place against my equipment just DAYS beforehand.
+The problem is that these dudes from SCSO are *really stupid*... and it can be heard in the audio recording how stupid they are.

+They're never going to AGREE that they're really fucking stupid, but- that's really just too fucking bad because here's the evidence they were to lazy to look at or collect, as well as like, a couple of brand new cyberattacks that someone decided to do today **(12/18/22)** as I was intially creating this markdown file.

-Russia had used various cyberattacks against Ukraine at or about that date, and I told these morons from SCSO about these following videos...
+**Russia** had used _various cyberattacks_ against **Ukraine** at or about that date, and I told these **morons from SCSO** about these following videos:

 | Date     | Name/URL
 |:---------|:------------------------------------------------------------------|